iamtrep/hubitat-dandanache/ikea-zigbee-drivers/README.md

 ### RGB-Only Light
+These products come equipped with the following features:
+* **Wireless Dimming**: Provides the flexibility to adjust the brightness level from a minimal 0% to a maximum 100%, catering to your specific lighting needs.

+* **Adjustable Color**: Grants comprehensive control over the light color by manipulating the hue, saturation, and level (HSL), enabling you to personalize your lighting experience.

 Bulbs of this type lack native support for color temperature control.
 Their hardware is exclusively equipped with red, green, and blue LEDs, and does not include white light LEDs.
 As a result, they are unable to natively produce variations in light temperature.